Ashhad1200/reactQuery/README.md

+Here's an updated version of your README based on the provided details:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.